PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-WattFarmer.md

 ## Program Description

 WattFarmer will farm watts from a wishing piece beam.
-It requires activating the VS glitch.
+It requires activating the Y-Comm glitch.

 This program runs at 7.2 seconds per fetch.
 This is about 1 million watts/hour at 2000/fetch.